jfroom/jfmk-auth/README.md

 - __[S3Auth.com](http://s3auth.com)__ If you want a quick way to just password protect a static S3 website with Basic HTTP Auth, check out [S3Auth](https://github.com/yegor256/s3auth), and this related [article](http://www.yegor256.com/2014/04/21/s3-http-basic-auth.html).
 - __S3 auth proxy.__ There are a few other project that handle [S3 proxy with authentication](https://www.google.com/search?q=s3+proxy+auth).
 But one drawback is the app server becomes a bottleneck — which becomes more obvious for large files like video.
 A mix of pre-signed S3 expiring private content URLs, and publicly served S3 non-sensitive files (e.g. JS, CSS, some content) alleviates this.
 Admittedly, the proxy/injection I've cooked up is a little brittle — which leads to my next point.
 - __Simple content views.__ `app/controllers/proxy_controller` which parses/proxies/pre-signs S3 content is tightly coupled to my personal needs.
 If you choose to clone/fork this project for the user management aspect, you'll probably want to yank that controller, related tests, and environment vars.
 You could just replace it with simple HTML/HAML views.
 - __Devise.__ In future projects I will use [Devise](https://github.com/plataformatec/devise) for authentication.
-Just wanted to write my own first to better understand the auth & user management process.
+Just wanted to write my own first to better understand the auth and user management process.

 # License
 Copyright © JFMK, LLC Released under the [MIT License](https://github.com/jfroom/jfmk-auth/blob/master/LICENSE).